talisainen/Scriptor-Jekyll-Theme/_posts/2023-06-12-doctoral-attestation.md

 ---

 And yet again, [Aleksei Talisainen](https://www.etis.ee/CV/atalisainen/eng/) and [Tiina Kasuk](https://www.etis.ee/CV/Tiina_Kasuk/eng/), two members of Creativity Matters research group proved the value and the very reason of their existence by successfully passing doctoral attestation.
-Aleksei is working on overcoming the limitations of telepresence robots and their hardware and software development, while Tiina focuses on integrating the robots into teaching and learning process.
+Aleksei is working on overcoming the limitations of telepresence robots, and their hardware and software development, while Tiina focuses on integrating the robots into teaching and learning process.

 <!--more-->